Al Ain: Infrastructure

 The city is known for its combination of modern and pre-modern buildings.
 The latter offer an insight into the city's and country's cultural heritage.
-The city used to have roundabouts in every intersection but recently it has been replaced by traffic signals.
+The city used to have roundabouts in every intersection but recently these have been replaced by traffic signals.

 Education

 Al-Ain is home to the main federal university in the UAE, the United Arab Emirates University, and to two campuses of the Higher Colleges of Technology – Al Ain Men's College and Al Ain Women's College.
 Al-Ain is also the home of Horizon International flight academy, Etihad Airways's cadet pilot training centre.
-Private higher education institutions include the Al Ain University and Abu Dhabi University (Al-Ain campus).
+Private higher education institutions include the Al Ain University and campus of Abu Dhabi University.
 Al-Ain also houses the eastern zone headquarters of the Abu Dhabi Department of Education and Knowledge, Abu Dhabi's education authority.

+Al-Ain's first formal school, Al Nahyaneia Model School, was founded by Sheikh Zayed in 1959.
 Many of Al-Ain's private schools, catering mainly to the expatriate population, are located in the Al-Manaseer area.
 They include Al-Ain International school (British curriculum, private school, part of the Aldar group), Al Ain English Speaking School, Al Dhafra Private School, Manor Hall School, Al-Sanawbar School, Liwa International School, Al-Madar International School, Global English School, Emirates Private School, a branch of the International School of Choueifat, and an Institute of Applied Technology campus.
 Other private schools include the CBSE affiliated school Indian School, Al-Ain, Our Own English High School, Al Adhwa Private School, Brighton College Al Ain and Al Ain Juniors School.
 A new British International School, Belvedere International School is located in the Al Hili district.
 In 1977, the Zayed Central Library was established.
 Al-Khwarizmi International College has started a Campus at Al-Ain and is offering BBA programme and various other licensed, accredited and approved courses.